-Enterprise profile: Fjellinjen benefits from a favorable market position and solid interaction with stakeholders
+Enterprise profile: Fiellinjen benefits from a favorable market position and solid interaction with stakeholders

 Fjellinjen's scope of operations and dialogue with the NPRA have led to a very strong and stable market position.
 It holds a monopoly, based on legislation, in collecting road tolls in the wealthy Oslo region of Norway.
-Unlike most international road toll-collecting companies, Fjellinjen's operational mandate is restricted to collecting tolls on government-owned roads, and subsequently delivering contributions to the NPRA, which finance investments in roads and public transport locally carried out through Oslo Package 3, a plan for Norwegian krone (NOK) 36 billion of investments in the City of Oslo and County of Akershus from 2024-2027.
-The size of these contributions is negotiated annually between the parties in Oslo Package 3, with the overarching intention that Fjellinjen's toll revenue--and, in rare cases, net new borrowing--should cover budgeted contributions.
+Unlike most international road toll-collecting companies, Fjellinjen's operational mandate is restricted to collecting tolls on government-owned roads, and subsequently delivering contributions to the NPRA, which finance investments in roads and public transport--locally carried out through Oslo Package 3, a plan for NOK 39 billion of investments in the City of Oslo and the County of Akershus from 2025-2028.
+The size of these transfers is negotiated annually between the parties in Oslo Package 3, with the overarching intention that Fjellinjen's toll revenue--and, when needed net new borrowing--should cover budgeted transfers to NPRA.
 The company doesn't own the underlying road infrastructure, so its operational risk is limited to systems and processes linked to toll collection.

-In our view, the industry risk of toll roads is lower than other sectors, reflecting low exposure to economic cyclicality, as well as low risk associated with competition and growth.
-Fjellinjen's market position is very strong, given its area of operations and monopoly position in collecting road tolls.
-Together with the City of Oslo, County of Akershus, and central government, Fjellinjen is a key player for financing investments within the Oslo Package 3 scheme.
+In our view, the industry risk of toll roads is lower than that of other sectors, reflecting low exposure to economic cyclicality, as well as the low risk associated with competition and growth.
+Fjellinjen's market position is very strong, given its area of operations and monopoly in collecting road tolls.
+Together with the City of Oslo, the County of Akershus, and the central government, Fjellinjen is a key player for financing investments under Oslo Package 3.
 We expect the company to remain in this advantageous position.
 Its owners (Oslo and Akershus) and the NPRA initiate and manage projects in the package.
 Every year, the steering group presents an updated four-year action plan that lays out the project's direction, including Fjellinjen's strategic direction in terms of operating performance and debt accumulation.
 Ultimately, this plan needs the central government's approval.